SmartToolFactory/Animation-Tutorials/README.md

 * ⚠️ When current transition is **EXIT** or **RETURN** transition  ```captureEndValues``` is not called, because of this use a transition that extends ```Visibility``` for ```exitTransition``` and ```returnTransition``` to start, and be aware that Animator from ```onDisAppear``` is called while current transition is exit or return.

+#### Note: Breaker of chains — Transition Groups

+By default all views under a parent/ancestor with a background set (even transparent ones) will be automatically deemed a group.
+If you need to break them up like we here with a RecyclerView as the shared-root-white-backgrounded layout with transparent child Item views.
+You’ll need to set the **layout with the background** to **transitionGroup=false.**
+But on the other hand, since the Items are “background-less” themselves, to prevent an out-of-body experience you’ll need to do the opposite and set transitionGroup=true on the Item layouts for all the child views in that Item to move together.

 ### Resources and References